 Polynesian Spa’s mineral waters are sourced from two natural springs with Acidic and Alkaline waters – a unique combination met only on the Polynesian Spa premises.
 Acidic waters take care of sore muscles and aches.
 Alkaline waters make your skin soft and nourished.

-Family area is a good idea when you are planning to visit a spa.
-At Polynesia Spa family area is separated, so kids can't get loud without bothering other guests - which makes it also easier and more relaxed for parents.
+At Polynesia Spa family area is separated, so kids can get loud without bothering other guests – which makes it also easier and more relaxed for parents.

 Kids are also allowed to soak in the geothermal pools, so you can experience both – play time and spa treatment.